mark-szabo/certbot/README.md

 - Enable managed service identity for the Azure Function.
 - Assign the role `Contributor` and `Storage Blob Data Contributor` to the Storage Account.
 - Assign the role `TBD` to the Application Gateway.
+- Assign the following permissions to the Key Vault: `TBD`